Canon APS-C DSLR cameras

 Canon EOS 90D

-Revealed in August 2019, the Canon EOS 90D is intended to be an ultra-purpose expert DSLR.
-It comes to replace the EOS 80D, but also positions itself as an alternative to the EOS 7D Mark II which will not be replaced.
+Announced in August 2019, the Canon EOS 90D is a highly versatile enthusiast DSLR.
+It replaced the EOS 80D while also serving as an alternative to the EOS 7D Mark II.

-Regarding autofocus, the camera relies on Canon’s Dual Pixel technology, which is still very effective in Live View.
-In optical view, the EOS 90D relies on 45 cross-type AF points.
-Overall, the EOS 90D is very responsive and generates beautiful images up to ISO 6400.
-Wildlife and sports photographers will also appreciate its 10-fps burst with AF tracking in optical viewfinder, and portrait photographers will be delighted to find the eye detection function in pictures and video.
-Only the autofocus in low light fails a little, but is still reasonable.
+For autofocus, the camera uses Canon’s effective Dual Pixel system in Live View and 45 cross-type AF points through the optical viewfinder.
+The EOS 90D is responsive and produces strong image quality up to around ISO 6400.
+Wildlife and sports photographers will appreciate its 10 fps burst with autofocus tracking, while portrait photographers benefit from eye detection in both stills and video.
+Low-light autofocus is less convincing, although still acceptable.

 Even if the camera is rather old now, the 7D Mark II remains a very good camera at a very interesting price now – More details on Amazon